talamoig/glpienc/README.md

 The default location of the fallback file is `/var/local/glpienc/glpienc.db` but you can change by passing the `fallbackfile` parameter on the class.

+The fallback file is *not* created automatically.
+You can create it with the right schema after *glpienc* class is installed with the following command:

+    sqlite3 /var/local/glpienc/glpienc.db < /var/local/glpienc/sqlite-schema.sql

 ### Requirements